 A living stipend of $ 4,000.00 for food and other necessities is provided along with housing costs (lodging arrangements provided near the hospital).

-SRTP seeks students who are interested in pursuing a career in academic medicine and meet the following criteria:
+SRTP seeks students who are interested in pursuing a career in academic medicine or biomedical research and meet the following criteria:

 - US citizen or non-citizen national with a permanent residence visa